Ballet

 Ballet ([balɛ]) is a type of performance dance that originated during the Italian Renaissance in the fifteenth century and later developed into a concert dance form in France and Russia.
 It has since become a widespread and highly technical form of dance with its own vocabulary.
 Ballet has been influential globally and has defined the foundational techniques which are used in many other dance genres and cultures.
 Various schools around the world have incorporated their own cultures.
 As a result, ballet has evolved in distinct ways.

 A ballet as a unified work comprises the choreography and music for a ballet production.
 Ballets are choreographed and performed by trained ballet dancers.
 Traditional classical ballets are usually performed with classical music accompaniment and use elaborate costumes and staging, whereas modern ballets are often performed in simple costumes and without elaborate sets or scenery.

 Etymology

 Ballet is a French word which had its origin in Italian balletto, a diminutive of ballo (dance) which comes from Latin ballo, ballare, meaning "to dance", which in turn comes from the Greek "βαλλίζω" (ballizo), "to dance, to jump about".
 The word came into English usage from the French around 1630.

+In French, the word refers to a ballet performance, a ballet work, and possibly to the dance genre itself, although the expression danse classique also exists for the latter meaning, is less equivocal and is more commonly used when referring to the learning of this dance.